Maximum diversity and weighting for invariants of periodic time series: A new invariant of periodic time series

-As an application, we will suggest a family invariants of periodic time series satisfying the following condition: \begin{quote} Given periodic time series with period $T$, the invariant calculated from entire time series is equal to the invariant calculated from its restriction to any interval with duration $\geq T$. \end{quote} The point is that the duration may not be integer multiple of $T$, in which case the sampled interval is biased to certain part of a period.
-Besides maximum, minimum, or composition with these which already satisfy the condition above, a new kind will be introduced.
+As an application, we will suggest a family of invariants of periodic time series satisfying the following condition: \begin{quote} Given periodic time series with period $T$, the invariant calculated from entire time series is equal to the invariant calculated from its restriction to any interval with duration $\geq T$. \end{quote} The point is that the duration may not be integer multiple of $T$, in which case the sampled interval is biased to certain part of a period.
+Besides maxima, minima, and compositions thereof which already satisfy the condition above, a new kind will be introduced.